Keenan-Faure/Shopify-Integrator/README.md

 1. Description of project
 2. Setup Project
    1. What is already done
    2. Configuring .env file
    3. Setting up application passwords for emails
    4. Configuring app and shopify setting
    5. Installing Docker
+   6. Creating Ngrok account and authtoken
 3. Configuring custom [ngrok](https://ngrok.com/) URL for orders
 4. How to run the project
 5. List of features